luucaslfs/luucaslfs/README.md

 ### Welcome to my profile!

-I am a Developer focusing on Backend (Spring Boot), DevOps and Python for Automation(bots) and Web Scraping for market intelligence|marketing.
+I am a Developer focusing on Backend (Spring Boot), DevOps and Python for Automation(RPA) and Web Scraping for market intelligence|marketing.

 <div>